 - Provide pet foster care for deployed soldiers.

-- Let Memorial Day, Veterans Day and other holidays serve as reminders but certainly not the only days we think about and thank our veterans.
+- Let Veterans Day and other holidays serve as reminders but certainly not the only days we think about our veterans and say thank you veterans.

 - Don’t forget the sacrifices others have made and don’t take our freedoms for granted.